mongodb/genny/src/HitchhikersGuide.md

 ### ⏱`Metrics` ⏱

 Genny records metrics using the `metrics::operation` type found in `metrics.hpp`.
 An instance of `metrics::operation` can capture several different data points about the operation it references.

 #### Usage:

+TODO: Give a concrete example by defining an actual class.

 In your actor class, declare a metrics::operation:
 ` metrics::Operation _operation;` and
 `_operation{context.operation("insert", Insert::id())}`

 Begin timing the operation:
 `auto ctx = this->_operation.start();`
 (then write the code to perform the operation)

+TODO: Change addOps() -> addDocuments().

 You can increment a counter (for example, increment all documents inserted in a bulkinsert):
 `ctx.addOps(1);`